 Final Thoughts

-If durability is your primary concern, look for vinyl planks with the thickest wear layers.
-Your retailer should provide you with documentation detailing these features.
+If durability is your top priority, choose vinyl planks with the thickest wear layers.
+Your retailer should provide detailed information about these specifications.

 Back to Top